huanhuan0812/library/README.md

   - A c++ header which computes **random** in java
 - 2.[python/pullcheck.py](./python/pullcheck.py)
   - use `python pullcheck.py source_dirt target_dir`
   - >Be cautious!
-It will delete all unnecessary files compared to the source folder
+It will delete all unnecessary files in the target folder compared to the source folder